oracle/fastr/documentation/dev/testing.md

 N.B.
 By default the candidate set is always reduced by omitting any package in the package blacklist set, but this can be turned off by setting `--ignore-blacklist`.
 N.B. also that `--pkg-filelist` and `--pkg-pattern` are mutually exclusive.

 ##### Installing Dependent Packages:
-`install_cran_packages` installs the list of requested packages one by one.
+`install.packages` installs the list of requested packages one by one.
 By default `utils::install.packages` always installs dependent packages, even if the dependent package has already been installed.
 This can be particularly wasteful if the package fails to install.
-Setting `--install-dependents-first` causes `install_cran_packages` to analyse the dependents and install them one by one first, aborting the installation of the depending package if any fail.
+Setting `--install-dependents-first` causes `install.packages` to analyse the dependents and install them one by one first, aborting the installation of the depending package if any fail.

 ##### Run Mode
 GNU R uses R/Rscript sub-processes in the internals of package installation and testing, but multiple package installations (e.g. using `--pkg-filelist`) would normally be initiated from a single top-level R process.
 This assumes that the package installation process itself is robust.
 This mode is defined as the `internal` mode variant of the `--run-mode` option.
-Since FastR is still under development, in `internal` mode a failure of FastR during a single package installation would abort the entire `install_cran_packages` execution.
-Therefore by default `install_cran_packages` runs each installation in  a separate FastR sub-process, referred to as `system` mode (because the R `system` function is used to launch the sub-process).
+Since FastR is still under development, in `internal` mode a failure of FastR during a single package installation would abort the entire `install.packages` execution.
+Therefore by default `install.packages` runs each installation in  a separate FastR sub-process, referred to as `system` mode (because the R `system` function is used to launch the sub-process).

-When running `install_cran_packages` under GNU R, it makes sense to set `--run-mode internal`.
+When running `install.packages` under GNU R, it makes sense to set `--run-mode internal`.

 ##### Use with GNU R

 Basic usage is:

-    $ Rscript $FASTR_HOME/fastr/com.oracle.truffle.r.test.cran/r/install.cran.packages.R --run-mode internal [options]
+    $ Rscript $FASTR_HOME/fastr/com.oracle.truffle.r.test.packages/r/install.packages.R --run-mode internal [options]

 where `FASTR_HOME` is the location of the FastR source.